RAE LYNNE CHORNENKY

 Rae Lynne Chornenky of Arizona was elected NFRW president

-at the 36th Biennial Convention in Kansas City and took office in January 2012.
-She
+at the 36th Biennial Convention in Kansas City, and served from January 2012 through December 2013.

 Chornenky retired from the superior court bench in 1995 and went on to serve as a legislative attorney for an Arizona cabinet-level agency, drafting extensive legislation and successfully lobbying state budget issues, laws, and regulatory acts.
 She appeared in television, radio and print media, as well.
 She served as adjunct professor of constitutional law, substantive criminal law and evidence.
 Her private legal practice has included advising non-profit organizations, representing political candidates and campaign organizations, coordinating seminars and workshops, serving as a speaker on constitutional and political issues, and the defense of individuals charged with crimes.

 Experience on the boards of the Junior League of Phoenix, Valley Leadership of Phoenix, YWCA, American Bar Association Criminal Justice Section’s Editorial Board, Arizona FRW and NFRW has allowed Chornenky insight into creative ways in which the community’s needs may be met.
 She has been named one of the most influential women by the Junior League of Phoenix and was selected as a fellow in the ASU Leadership Policy Program.
 Holding office in the parent organizations of her children’s schools and taking active participation in their sports and performance activities has increased her ability to achieve results outside of the realm of the “tried and true.”